vagabondboffin/test-error-grouping-research/literature_review/lit_review_zar.md

 - In the evaluation all bug reports are inserted to the search index, but only bug reports that have duplicates already added to the bug tracker are used as query.

+### Tags
+- Stack Trace, Duplicate Detection, Bug Report

+### Notes
+- This approach focuses solely on stack traces, which can be beneficial when bug descriptions are informal or unreliable.
+- Subsequent studies have cited this work, indicating its influence in the field of software maintenance and bug tracking.